-- Note: Only the cost of transportation between the member's residence located in NetworkPrime's service area and to the designated transplant facility and between the lodging facility and transplant facility is reimbursable.
-You will be reimbursed for traveling and lodging only if: - Network Prime directs you to a facility that is outside of the normal community patterns of care - You choose to go to the directed facility for the transplant. - You submit all necessary documentation (e.g., receipts, lodging verifications, etc.) to: Network Health Medicare Advantage Plans PO Box 120 1570 Midway Pl.
+- Only the following types of travel expenses are reimbursable; auto mileage, economy class airfare, train fare, parking, tolls and shuttle/bus fare - Note: Only the cost of transportation between the member's residence located in the Network PlatinumPlus service area to the designated transplant facility is reimbursable.
+You will be reimbursed for traveling and lodging only if: - Network PlatinumPlus directs you to a facility that is outside of the normal community patterns of care - You choose to go to the directed facility for the transplant - You submit all necessary documentation (e.g. receipts, lodging verifications, etc.) to: Network Health Medicare Advantage Plans, PO Box 120 1570 Midway Pl.
 Menasha, WI 54952 - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used - Physician services
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need.
+You must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used - Physician services.

 Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient".
+Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.

 If you stay in the hospital overnight, you might still be considered an "outpatient".
-In addition, your hospital status affects how much you pay for hospital services and may also affect whether you pay for hospital services and may also affect whether Medicare will cover care you received in a skilled nursing facility (SNF).
+In addition, your hospital status affects how much you pay for hospital services.